Anthony-Macabata/Anthony-Macabata/README.md

 ---

 ### 💡 Professional Summary
+Hello, and welcome to my personal portfolio!
 I am a dual-licensed Electronics Engineer and Technician with hands-on experience in designing, deploying, and securing enterprise-grade network infrastructures.
 I specialize in bridging physical electronics with IT systems, delivering **scalable virtualization**, **automated system management**, and **robust security architectures**.
 My focus is on creating highly available, documented environments that meet industry standards and enable operational excellence.

 ---